 Its webpage is found

-here (click on 'Resources') and most of the errata in the Pearson version
+here (click on 'Resources' for some neat stuff, but none of it required in this course), and *most* of the errata (typos) in the Pearson version

-have been corrected.
+have been corrected in the Cambridge University Press version.
 You are responsible for those corrections relevant to the

 material covered in this course, including use of the updated physical

 constants.
 The pagination for both publisher versions of the 2nd Edition are identical - so no problems there.

 If you have any questions about possible errors or for any reason need help, please see me!

 The course syllabus is

 rights and responsibilities.
 The Office